Will I talk to a live person when I call your office?

 Do I need to be home during construction?

-No, you don’t need to be home during installation.
-All of our employees have passed background and drug tests, as well as being E-verified.
+No, you do not need to be home during your project installation.
+All of our employees have been confirmed for employment eligibility, and have passed background checks and drug tests.

 What if I see something that doesn’t quite look like the plan we agreed on?
 Who do I talk to?

 Don’t hesitate to contact your designer with any questions or concerns that arise throughout the construction process.

 How long will construction take?

 Your designer will discuss potential project duration with you during the planning phase.
 We’ll be able to provide a more accurate timeline once your scope of work is finalized and your job is added to the construction queue.

 Will you do a walkthrough after you are done?